Law Short Course

 - use academic conventions to acknowledge sources of information

-Teaching and learning is achieved through lectures, group activities, a presentation, guided reading and writing tasks, independent and online learning.
-Sessions are held at the University’s modern campuses.
+Teaching and learning is achieved through lectures, group activities, presentations, guided reading and writing tasks, independent and online learning.
 You will be fully supported throughout the course with lots of opportunities to use UEL’s facilities and support services.

 What you will study